Aboriginer/HFS-SDE/README.md

 #### Download

 For the training dataset, we used 973 individuals from the fastMRI multi-coil knee dataset.
 A total of 28904 T1- and T2-weighted images were finally involved in the training dataset.
 We selected two datasets for testing.
-One was the knee data from 3 individuals(file1000046T1.h5, file1000048T1.h5 and file1000049T1.h5) selected randomly from the validation dataset, and the other one was the brain data from 1 individual(file_brain_AXT2_200_2000019.h5).
+One was the knee data from 3 individuals(file1000976.h5, file1001064.h5, and file1001077.h5) selected randomly from knee_multicoil_val (approximately 93.8 GB) dataset, and the other one was the brain data from 1 individual(file_brain_AXT2_200_2000019.h5).

 These datasets can be downloaded [here](https://fastmri.med.nyu.edu/).